Woman's Relief Corps: Creation

 As a result of women's roles in the war effort, they became equipped with the leadership and organizational skills that positioned them well for philanthropic organizations.
 They mobilized to provide aid to veterans and their families following the war.
 The creation of these local charities paved the basis for the origin of the WRC.
-From 1879, the primary criterium for eligibility to become a member of the WRC was loyalty to the Union cause, and membership was not necessarily restricted to residents of Union States.
+From 1879, the primary criterion for eligibility to become a member of the WRC was loyalty to the Union cause, and membership was not necessarily restricted to residents of Union States.

 The first chapter of the WRC began in Portland, Maine 10 years prior to the more notable one in Massachusetts.
 In 1879, a group of Massachusetts women from different associations started a "secret" organization that sought to more effectively unify the various local and state relief programs that had been loyal to the North during the American Civil War.
 In 1890, a chapter of the WRC was introduced in New Hampshire and it, along with the Massachusetts post, formed the Union Board of New England.

 Black Chapters

 While most organizations prevented African Americans from joining, the WRC had numerous all black chapters in many urban cities across the country and various southern states also had detached black corps.
 Although the south kept their chapters segregated, the majority of the corps in the north were desegregated.

 One notable African-American WRC member was Susie Taylor, who helped organize Corps 67 in Boston, Massachusetts in 1886, and over the next twelve years served as its secretary, treasurer, and president.
 Two other black women, Anna Hughes and Marilla Bradbury also held officer positions in the Martin Delaney Corps.

 Julia Mason Layton, a black WRC member, fought for the 1893 National Convention decision that allocated funds to African American southern members so that they could be trained to more efficiently organize and finance black veterans.
 She also helped to create the first all-black chapter in the Department of Potomac.
+A notable member was Carrie H. Thomas, a black woman physician and educator, who also served as the official physician for the annual convention in 1915.

 In Massachusetts, African American woman R. Adelaide Washington was elected as the president of the St. John Chambre Corps.
 Her election was incredibly impressive considering, at the time, this chapter was dominated by white members.